mortenta/eBlog/README.md

 EmbedBlog is a LAMP based blog module that can be embedded in a static PHP site.
 It is based on the blog codebase used on www.diyrenewable.com

+## Admin interface

 ![Article listing](./readme_img/listing.png)
+List articles; display all, published or unpublished.

 ![eBlog editor](./readme_img/edit.png)
+The article editor.
+The blog post content is separated from the meta information, so you can improve your SERP listing.
+Character counters to help creating ideal title and description length, and search result preview of the article.

 ![Select image](./readme_img/select_image.png)
+Batch upload and select images.
+Only the images for the current article is shown, so you don't end up with chaos.

 ![Related articles](./readme_img/article_related.png)
+Ability to search and add related articles

 ![Article notes](./readme_img/article_notes.png)
+Make notes and do research before you write the actual article.

 ![Article options](./readme_img/article_options.png)
+Ability to change the URL path of the blog post.

 ## Features
 * Dynamic, lightweight AJAX based admin interface